Onyelechie/WorkoutPal-Backend/README.md

 ## API Endpoints

+### Achievements
+- `GET /achievements` - List all achievements (catalog)
+- `POST /achievements` - Unlock an achievement for a user
+- `GET /achievements/feed` - List all unlocked achievements by all users
+- `GET /achievements/unlocked` - List achievements unlocked by the current user
+- `GET /achievements/unlocked/{id}` - List achievements unlocked by a specific user (by path ID)

 ### Users
 - `GET /users` - Get all users
 - `GET /users/{id}` - Get user by ID